asimihsan/notes/[frwk] django_notes.md

 -	RabbitMQ tutorial (part 3)
 	-	Exchange types: `direct`, `topic`, `headers`, `fanout`.
 	-	`fanout` is PUB/SUB.
 Broadcast all received messages to all queues it knows.
-	-	Producer emits logs, consumer get theme if they've bound a queue to the exchange.
+	-	Producer emits logs, consumer get them if they've bound a queue to the exchange.

 			channel.exchange_declare(exchange='logs',
 									 type='fanout')